-Correct vehicle usage and the authorized disposal of waste cleaning and lubrication materials are significant steps towards protecting the environment.
+We must all play our part in protecting the environment.
+Correct vehicle usage and the authorized disposal of waste cleaning and lubrication materials are significant steps towards this aim.
+Information in this respect is highlighted in this guide with the tree symbol.